daattali/beautiful-jekyll/capstone/partner_info.md

     - This type of project is too narrow, not open-ended, and has only one or a few solutions.
 We expect our students to creatively come up with their own data science approaches to address the capstone partner's over-arching question/problem (with advice from the capstone partner on data science approaches).
 - Data cleaning.
     - Although we expect some data wrangling to be involved in the project, we ask that you provide data that is mostly clean and "ready-to-go".
 If you need help with this, [ASDa](https://asda.stat.ubc.ca/) from the UBC Department of Statistics might be able to help for a fee.
+- Software development.
+    - Although our students learn some basic principles of software development, they are not generally equipped to build production-level software systems.
+Software development projects would also typically be less well aligned with the students' interests and the learning objectives of the capstone course.

 ## FAQ